AujreliaLyon/Finding-The-Hate/README.md

 # EDA
- - These data were transmitted in a tab seperated files, which is in and of itself not a problem except that the tabs seem to have *occasionally, but inconsistently* been added to pad out fixed fields widths so data were often shifted to the left or right.
+ - The source data were transmitted in a tab seperated files, which is in and of itself not a problem except that the tabs seem to have *occasionally, but inconsistently* been added to pad out fixed fields widths so data were often shifted to the left or right.

 ### AGNAME Overflow
  - in 361770 out of 504360 rows, a portion of the AGNAME column was shifted into the neighboring CFIPS column, pushing all columns after it to the right.